An easy Jalapeno Popper Cheese Bread, with all the flavours of jalapeno poppers … in bread form!

 I love jalapeno poppers.
 Anytime I am anywhere where they are served, I will order them up.
-Despite having just done a bit of deep frying recently, I’m not likely to undertake filling, breading and deep frying a jalapeno at home any time soon.
+Truth is though, I’m not likely to undertake filling, breading and deep frying a jalapeno at home any time soon.
 I’m guessing they’re fiddly little things to make.

 This bread is great out of hand, with butter, toasted, as a sandwich bread or try it for a killer grilled cheese (because more cheese is always good!).
 This bread is a great side for chili or soup dinners, too.